 Reek disguised as Ramsay is killed by Ser Rodrik’s men shortly after Reek rapes a dead girl.
 Ramsay who is disguised as Reek is taken as a prisoner to Winterfell.
 In essence, thre real Reek is killed but “returns to life” in Winterfell.

 Since we are talking about Robb Stark’s transformation to Night’s King, well, Night’s King was said to have chased and loved a woman as cold as ice, with eyes like blue stars, his corpse bride.

 Robb’s crown is worth looking at more closely in this context.
 Before coming into Lady Stoneheart’s possession we last see it on the head of Ryman Frey’s whore.
 Jamie inquires who the woman is:

 “Lady?
 I’m no lady.
 I’m the queen.”
 “My sister will be surprised to hear that.”
 “Lord Ryman crowned me his very self.”
 She gave a shake of her ample hips.
 “I’m the queen o’ whores.” aFfC, Jamie VI

 We never learn her name.
 Wearing Robb’s crown, she identifies as the queen of whores.
-Most prostitutes in Martin’s world do not have much of a choice in whom they must service.
+Most sex workers in Martin’s world do not have a choice in whom they must service.
 In times of war, the wives and daughters of commoners and nobles alike suffer rape.
 Some of the characters relevant to this investigation are infamous for their violation of women.
 In Ramsay’s case, rape, coupled with the idea of reincarnation go hand in hand.
 When Jon and Ygritte enjoy each other in the cave beyond the wall, Ygritte wants Jon to repeat what she calls “the lord’s kiss:”